-After you set up the PingAuthorize Policy Editor, you must start the server from the CLI and then change the PingAuthorize Server configuration to use the Policy Editor as its policy decision point (PDP).
+After you successfully set up the PingAuthorize Policy Editor, you must start the server and then configure PingAuthorize Server to use the Policy Editor as its policy decision point (PDP).

 To start the Policy Editor, run the following command.

 Then, sign on to the Policy Editor.
 For more information, see Signing on to the PingAuthorize Policy Editor and import a policy snapshot.
 You can find a set of default policies in the resource/policies/defaultPolicies.SNAPSHOT file.